AriFordsham/GHCWiki/commentary/compiler/new-code-gen-pipeline.md

 # Design of the new code generator

-This page contains notes about the design of the new code generator
+This page contains notes about the design of the new code generator.
+See also: overview of the module structure in the new code generator?.

 ## The new Cmm data type